MrSimonC/LocalAIDictation/readme.md

 ### Dependencies

-This is designed to run in WSL for Windows.
+This is designed to run in WSL for Windows on a PC with NVIDIA GPU *(confirmed working on a 6GB NVIDIA GPU)*.

-Install NVIDIA CUDA software:
+Install NVIDIA CUDA software and WSL driver:

 * <https://developer.nvidia.com/cuda-downloads>
 * <https://developer.nvidia.com/cuda/wsl>

 Run Wisper locally in docker:

 * https://github.com/ahmetoner/whisper-asr-webservice

-`docker run -d --gpus all -p 9000:9000 -e ASR_MODEL=base -e ASR_ENGINE=openai_whisper onerahmet/openai-whisper-asr-webservice:latest-gpu`
+e.g. `docker run -d --gpus all -p 9000:9000 -e ASR_MODEL=base -e ASR_ENGINE=openai_whisper onerahmet/openai-whisper-asr-webservice:latest-gpu`

 Run Mistral locally in Ollama (mistral 7B "mini" with 8K context):

 * `ollama serve`
+* `ollama run mistral` - run once to install the model

-Ollama api server has a 5 minute timeout to releases resources.
-The 5 minute timeout is [not currently user configurable](https://github.com/jmorganca/ollama/issues/837#issuecomment-1771354540).
+Ollama api server has a 5 minute timeout to releases resources which is [not currently user configurable](https://github.com/jmorganca/ollama/issues/837#issuecomment-1771354540).
 If you want to keep it alive, you can periodically send an empty generate request:

 `while :; do curl localhost:11434/api/generate -d '{"model":"mistral","system":"","prompt":"","template":""}'; sleep 60; done`